Asia shares slip as China's Huawei in legal hot water; focus on Sino-U.S. talks

 The downbeat global growth impulse mean investors will look for further confirmation the Fed will pause its rate-hike cycle at a two-day policy meeting ending Wednesday.

-"In some respects, markets seem to have reacted more to recent negative changes in economic data than at other points in recent decades," it added, while noting investors are now pricing in a 1 percent contraction in global earnings per share (EPS) this year.

-"This would be the worst year-on-year percentage change in EPS since 2015" even though economic growth is seen much higher this year than in 2015.

-Elsewhere, Sterling dithered against the dollar ahead of voting in Britain's parliament on Tuesday that aims to break the Brexit deadlock.
-It was last at $1.3148
+Elsewhere, sterling dithered against the dollar ahead of voting in Britain's parliament on Tuesday that aims to break the Brexit deadlock.
+It was last at $1.3152.

-U.S. gold futures hovered near a seven-month high around $1,302.3 per ounce.
-Spot gold was last at 1,303.3 after breaking above a key psychological barrier of $1,300 an ounce on Friday.
+U.S. gold futures hovered near seven-month highs at $1,302.2 per ounce.
+Spot gold was last at 1,304.19 after breaking above a key psychological barrier of $1,300 an ounce on Friday.

 By Swati Pandey